 Let’s go over what we learned, shall we?
 Wear a helmet.

 Mountain biking isn’t like riding around the neighborhood (where, sure, a person should still wear a helmet but many don’t).
 At some point you will crash.
 When you crash, you may not be able to control how you fall, and there are plenty of rock-hard items to explode your pumpkin on.
 Like rocks.

 Ok, so now I can step off my soap box and we can consider what to put around your precious gray matter.

 Almost any helmet is better than none.
 Road helmets are fine—it’s what I wear—but there are mountain bike specific helmets that will be a little or a lot better than whatever you happen to already own, depending on the style of riding.

 Regular mountain bike helmets have visors.
 The visor helps block the sun from the eyes as the eyes likely have clear or low-light lenses protecting them.

 These helmets also have more coverage in the back of the head as road riders don’t often fall backwards and have a back of the head impact; mountain bikers can.

-- Designed for ultimate integration with Smith performance goggles for maximum...
+- Integration: Designed for ultimate integration with Smith performance eyewear...